Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Convex mean-field teams with a symmetric information structure

+To this end, we first show that for each DM a sequence $\{P_{n}\}_{n}$ is tight, then we show that the sequence of empirical measures $\{Q_{n}\}_{n}$ induced by these policies converges weakly to a limit $P$-almost surely.

-where $\delta^{\omega}_{Y}(\cdot)$ denotes Dirac measure for any random vector $Y$, and $B \in \mathcal{Z}$.
-In (Step 2) and (Step 3), we show that the set of strategic measures is weakly compact for each DM and also there exists a subsequence $\{Q_{n}^{\omega}\}_{n}$ (where $n \in \mathbb{I}$ is the index set of a convergent subsequence) converges $\mathbb{P}$-almost surely in $w$-$s$ topology.
-Then, we show that an induced policy by the limit of a subsequence of empirical measures is globally optimal. \begin{itemize}[wide] \item [\textbf{(Step 1):}] Under Assumption \ref{assump:cc}, Assumption \ref{assump:c} and Assumption \ref{assump:2}, and following from condition (i) using \cite[Theorem 5.2]{yuksel2018general}, or condition (ii) using \cite[Theorem 5.6]{yuksel2018general}, there exists a deterministic optimal policy for each finite team problem.
-Action spaces are convex and the team problem is convex in policies and following from the hypothesis that $y^{i}$s are i.i.d. random variables given $\omega_{0}$, and the result of Lemma \ref{lem:mflem}, one can consider a sequence of $N$-DM teams which are symmetrically optimal that defines ($\mathcal{P}_{T}^{N,MF}$) and whose limit is identified with ($\mathcal{P}_{T}^{\infty,MF}$).
-Hence, for each finite team problem, we consider the strategic measures induced by symmetric optimal policies. \item [\textbf{(Step 2):}] In the following, we show that for some converging subsequence $\{Q_{n}^{\omega}\}_{n \in \mathbb{I}}$ converges $\mathbb{P}$-almost surely to $Q^{\omega}$ in $w$-$s$ topology, that is, for a set of $\mathbb{P}$-measure one, for every continuous and bounded function $g$ in actions and observations and bounded and measurable in uncertainty,
+In (Step 3), we show that the set of policies for each DM is closed under the weak convergence topology, hence, the limit policy satisfies the required measurability/conditional independence constraints (that is, the limit policy satisfies \eqref{eq:eq18}).
+In (Step 4), we use the lower semi-continuity argument to show that the expected cost function under the induced limit policy is less than or equal to the expected cost achieved by the sequence of $N$-DM optimal policies. \begin{itemize}[wide] \item [\textbf{(Step 1):}] Under Assumption \ref{assump:c}, Assumption \ref{assump:c}(c) and Assumption \ref{assump:2}, and by condition (i) using \cite[Theorem 5.2]{yuksel2018general}, or condition (ii) using \cite[Theorem 5.6]{yuksel2018general}, there exists a deterministic optimal policy for each finite $N$-DM team problem.
+Action spaces are convex and the team problem is convex in policies, hence, using Lemma \ref{lem:mflem}, one can consider a sequence of $N$-DM teams which are symmetrically optimal that defines ($\mathcal{P}_{T}^{N,MF}$) and whose limit is identified with ($\mathcal{P}_{T}^{\infty,MF}$).
+Hence, for each $N$-DM team problem, we consider symmetric randomized optimal policies. \item [\textbf{(Step 2):}] In the following, we first show that the set of policies $P_{N} \in\mathcal{P}({\bf{Y}} \times {\bf{U}})$ for each DM satisfying \eqref{eq:eq18} and the moment condition is tight, then, by symmetry, we show that $\{Q_{N}\}_{N}$ is induced by this set of policies is also tight.
+We use the fact that conditioned on $\omega_{0}$, $(\underline{\gamma}^{*,N}_{T}(\underline{y}^{i}),\underline{y}^{i},\underline{\zeta}^{i})$ are i.i.d. random vectors (this follows from symmetry of the information structure and Lemma \ref{lem:mflem} since every DM applies the identical policy $\underline{\gamma}_{T}^{*,N}$) and also since the space of control policies is tight under the weak convergence for each DM (see e.g., \cite[proof of Theorem 4.7]{yuksel2018general}).